Insider’s Guide to Medellín: Embracing Food, Culture, and Nightlife Like a Local

 Festivals and Events

-- Christmas and New Year (December): The city is transformed with elaborate light displays, especially along the Medellin River, offering a magical
+- Christmas and New Year: The city is transformed with elaborate light displays, especially along the Medellin River, offering a magical

-Top Attractions in Medellín
+Top attractions in Medellin?

 Medellín, the vibrant city in Colombia, offers a blend of cultural, historical, and natural attractions that cater to various interests.
 Here are some of the top attractions to explore: